J-Ziegler/3601-S16-lab2_javascript-node/LABTASKS.md

 #####Where is client-side Javascript defined?
 Name file(s) in which it is used.

+> In public/javascript.
+The sendAlert() function is used in index.html, and the other two functions are used in clientJavascript.spec.js

 #####Where is server-side Javascript helper file defined?
 Where can it be used?
 Add a function to it and experiment with where you can call this function.

 #####What is the purpose of package.json file?
 What's in it, and what does it mean?